gkoychev/sql2realm/README.md

 - `database` - path to database that will be created

 ### Tables
-this section contain tables from sql that will be converted to Realm
+this are the tables from sql to be converted into Realm
 ```
   "tables": {
     "mock_data": {